 Light line for the vertical game

-It is recommended to use light PE line from #1.2 to #2.0 in slow pitch jigging.
+It is recommended to use light PE line from #1.5 to #2.5 in slow pitch jigging.
+If you have specific targets like tuna, you may as well use PE3.0, but that will compromise your direct control of the jig and fast actions will be required.
 When you start gearing up for slow pitch, it’s a big investment and sometimes you are not ready for all the equipment.
 I personally think that line makes bigger difference in the field than the rod in terms of catching fish.

 Slow Jerker is definitely the best slow pitch rod ever built.
 No slow pitch jigging experts will argue with that.
-But it’s a fact that importing it from Japan, as I help you, costs a lot of shipping fee.
-If you can’t afford that, I encourage you to get any slow pitch rod that you can find locally and that you can afford.
-PE2.0 with a lower grade rod, or any rod, is better than PE4.0 with a Slow Jerker.
+But it’s a fact that importing it from Japan costs a lot of shipping fee.
+If you can’t afford that, I encourage you to get any slow pitch rod that you can find locally.
+PE2.0 with a lower grade rod would be better than PE4.0 with a Slow Jerker as far as the contact rate is concerned.

-Water influence on the line is as much substantial, sometimes more substantial, to your rod as the jig weight.
-Water influence can change by the currents, the depth, your line, and how your boat operates while fishing.
-The rod to jig weight match can be discussed but it’s always subject to change by the water influence for a very big deal.
+The line catches the water and the water influence on the line is crucial for the jig movement.
+Water influence can change by the currents, the depth, your line, and how your boat drifts while fishing.
+The rod to jig weight match is often discussed but you can’t reply on that unless you take the water into your consideration.

 This is very possible.
-When you can’t touch the bottom, this is what is happening.
-And there’s no way to move the jig.
-You can reel like crazy, and the jig is slowly, quietly, unlively, elevating up like a hung metal.
+When you can’t feel touching the bottom, this is what is happening.
+And there’s no way to move the jig like this.
+You can reel like crazy, and the jig is slowly, quietly, unlively, moving up like a hung metal.

-In these pictures, you’ve lost the jig.
-You have let the water take it away from you.
-Unlike bait fishing, there’s no chance for jigging like this.
-You need to stay with your jig.
+With the line slack, you can lose the control.
+You let the water take it away from you.
+Unlike bait fishing, there’s no chance to catch fish by jigging in this alignment.
+You need to stay more directly with your jig.

 So looking at it from the side, the water masses create multiple layered currents like this.